TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/isdbinaccessible.md

 <!--/issueDescription-->

 ## Inaccessible Database State
 When transparent data encryption (TDE) is configured to use a customer-managed key, continuous access to the TDE protector is required for the database to stay online.
-When the server loses access to the customer-managed TDE protector in Azure Key Vault (AKV), in up to 10 minutes the database will start denying all external user connections and the database state will become “Inaccessible”.
-The only action allowed on the database in the “Inaccessible” state is to make it accessible again after restoring access to the key or dropping the database if that is the intent.
+When the server loses access to the customer-managed TDE protector in Azure Key Vault (AKV), in up to 10 minutes the database will start denying all external user connections and the database state will become "Inaccessible".
+The only action allowed on the database in the "Inaccessible" state is to make it accessible again after restoring access to the key or dropping the database if that is the intent.

 After access to the key is restored, taking database back online requires additional steps, which may vary based on the time elapsed without access to the key and the size of the database.